Review: Hisense 65H9F 4K TV Takes A Quantum Leap

-However, the television did a nice job minimizing low light noise in the night harbor scene at the start of the Ultra HD Blu-ray version of Pirates of the Caribbean: At World’s End.
-In fact, the H9F does an excellent job of upscaling lower resolution content, particularly 1080p Blu-ray material which show off rich colors without few noticeable upscaling artifacts like jaggies or reduced clarity.
+However, the television did a nice job minimizing low light noise in the night harbor scene at the start of the HD Blu-ray version of Pirates of the Caribbean: At World’s End.
+In fact, the H9F does an excellent job of upscaling lower resolution content, particularly 1080p Blu-ray material, which shows off rich colors with few noticeable upscaling artifacts like jaggies or diminshed clarity.

 Uniformity and Screen Glare

 The 65H9F had slightly noticeable dirty screen effect on a 100% gray screen.
-This is occasionally noticeable in pans across bright backgrounds in real world video sequences.
-Black uniformity was was relatively consistent, thanks to the expanded local dimming zones.
-As mentioned, blooming and haloing was present but much better than typical edge lit panels or center-weight direct lit LED panels.
-We didn’t observe any distracting flashlighting into letter boxed borders.
+This was occasionally noticeable in pans across bright backgrounds in real world video sequences.
+Black uniformity was relatively consistent, thanks to the expanded local dimming zones.
+As mentioned, blooming and haloing was present but looked much better than typical edge lit panels or center-weighted direct lit LED panels.
+We didn’t observe any distracting flash lighting into letter boxed borders.

 The Hisense 65H9F has a glossy screen surface which doesn’t do a lot to mitigate room reflections.
 In dark scenes, viewers will occasionally find their reflections looking back at them a scenes cut to black.
 This can be a distraction from time to time, but one that can be helped by keeping room lights low when watching video.

 The Hisense 65H9F is a decent gaming display.
 In game mode it registered input lag of 18.7 ms in 1080/60p and 4K/30p.
 Combined with a native 120 Hz panel, game action is smooth and reasonably fast for competitive action.

 The H9F series TVs have a nice collection of inputs to support most common source devices.
 These include: 4 HDMI 2.0a inputs with HDCP 2.2 copy protection, 2 USB ports, an optical digital audio output, Ethernet (LAN) port, coaxial antenna/cable input, a set of analog composite AV inputs and a headphone jack.
 Audio return channel (ARC) and CEC multi-component control are available on HDMI input No. 1.
-The H9F models do not support HDMI 2.1 extensions such as eARC and ALLM.
+The H9F models do not support HDMI 2.1 extensions such as VRR, eARC or ALLM.